DonaldKLee/StudyHawk/README.md

 ## Libraries/Modules:
 **win10toast** - A module that allows this script to send out notifications

-### Important
+## Important
 This program has not been thoroughly tested on other devices.
-</br> By using this program, you will be held accountable for any damages or harm done to you, others, and/or devices that this program has potentially cause.
+</br>By using this program, you will be held accountable for anything that this program has potentially cause.